Blade-Axe/obcave.com/README.md

 # obcave.com

 obcave is a small project that aims to provide:
 - at least a terrabyte of free storage
 - a link to the obphi music bot
 - a collection of all obcave members music

-this repository contains the html, css, js and any other files the website may need.

 ## Features to be added:

-- Theme selector
+- theme selector
-- Music uploader
+- music uploader
-- Music displayer/player
+- music displayer/player
-- Rating system
+- rating system
-- Live chat
+- live chat
-- More site customisaton
+- more site customisaton
-- profiles?
+- ~~profiles?~~ bad idea no no no for the love of god i cannot be arsed to make an sql database of profiles no god no please no no no no no

 ## Current Project Members:

 BladeAxe, Kryzp, AKA_gamersensi, Izooc

 ###### (Copywrite 2021 - obcave group)
+wow we even misspelled copyright wow